MikeJohnson424/emat30008/README.md

 ## Profiling

-Explain how to profile the code, including information on performance analysis and optimization.

 Users can profile the major functions associated with this package by running 'profile_"function_name".py' files in the terminal.
 For example, to profile diffusion_solver a user can type:

 `python profile_diffusion_solver.py`.

 ## Report